sewardlee337/industry-cluster-explorer/README.md

 |   ├── ui.R
 └──
 ```
-**Note that the folder `data` does not exist on the Github repository.** Prior to running the application, create the folder `data` and populate it with input data to be processed and visualized by the dashboard.
+**Note that the folder `data` does not exist on the GitHub repository.** Prior to running the application, create the folder `data` and populate it with input data to be processed and visualized by the dashboard.
 Folder `data` should contain CSV files with industry cluster data, as well as one CSV file with clusters labeled as "traded" or "local".
 Folder `data/topojson` should contain a separate TopoJSON file for each geographic region that you want to visualize.

 ## Feedback and Collaboration